Seizure Monitor Fund

 As anyone who cares for a child or adult with Dravet Syndrome knows, seizure monitoring can save lives.
 Unfortunately, the most effective monitors are expensive.
 We have been running our Seizure Monitor Fund since 2009 to provide access to monitors for all families who need them.

 Selecting a monitoring system that is right for you and your family is a very personal choice - what works for some families may not work for others.
-Click on the images below to find out more about the monitoring devices available via this fund, including practical feedback and insights from some Dravet families who have tried out the devices.
+Click on the images below to find out more about the monitoring devices available via this fund.

 How to apply for a monitor

 As with our other assistance programmes, our Seizure Monitor Fund is not means tested, but parents/carers do need to provide a letter confirming a diagnosis of Dravet Syndrome.
 To apply for a monitor, please log into your DSUK profile.
 If you haven't already registered with us, you will need to do so first (visit our 'Join Us' page to register).
 Once logged into your DSUK profile, follow the links on-screen to apply.